carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 Then with some probability, we'll start a new blockset.

-## Tuning
+# Tuning

 As this blog post focuses on isolating the performance of SQLite, we will start with a C++ implementation, to avoid any overhead from C#.
 This will allow us to obtain a best-case baseline, which we can then compare against the C# implementations.
-We will be using all of the compiler optimizations available; `-O3 -march=native -mtune=native -flto`, and we will be using the `sqlite3` C API directly, to avoid any overhead from higher-level libraries.
+We will be using all of the compiler optimizations available (`-O3 -march=native -mtune=native -flto` on Linux and `/favor:AMD64 /O2` on Windows), and we will be using the `sqlite3` C API directly, to avoid any overhead from higher-level libraries.
 To further maximize performance, we will use prepared statements and each query will be run in a transaction.
 When applicable, we'll be measuring the performance of the raw query: bind, step[, column], and reset.
 For others, we'll be measuring the performance of a transaction, which either contains a single query, or a bunch of them.

-### Indexes and schema changes
+## Indexes and schema changes

-TODO here the database is created from scratch for every benchmark, because we want to investigate the effect on the indices as if they're built "on-the-fly".
+Here the database is created from scratch for every benchmark, because we want to investigate the effect on the indices as if they're built "on-the-fly".
 Deleting and creating the indices only could result in better balance, and it'll put the database in an incorrect state (compared to what we'd expect in the real world).

-The obvious first step to improving database performance is to add indices to the tables.
-Duplicati already uses indices, so there's not much we can do here.
+Duplicati already uses indices, so there's not much we can do in terms of adding new indices.
 However, we can modify the schema to ease the work needed by the database engine, hopefully leading to better performance.
 Especially, we'll see if we can modify the `Hash` column in the block table, which is currently a `TEXT` column, and we'll investigate different indexing strategies for each of the modified schemas, which should allow for smaller, and thus faster, indices.
 Whether this is actually the case will be investigated in the benchmarks.
 We will investigate the following: